Stops dependency-driven decay

 FaaStack gives application developers usable paths to deliver services while platform teams retain control over service data sets, boundaries, and operating standards.

-FaaStack is built to start with a single target service, demonstrate operational value quickly, and then extend the same model across broader platform needs.
+FaaStack is built to start with a single target service, demonstrate operational value quickly, and then extend the same model across broader platform needs—including agentic automation workflows that remain bounded by policy.

 Deploy a single service module in a controlled pilot to establish a known-good pattern for your environment and constraints.